-These 4 points make up all of our technical indicators, and these 4 points are all we have to determine what the market is dong now and what we think it will do next, so we can trade it.
+These 4 points make up all of our technical indicators, and these 4 points are all we have to determine what the market is dong now so we can anticipate what it might do next.

 Don’t gloss over this just because it’s basic.

 A price bar is either bullish or bearish, and it either has spikes or no spikes.
-So far so good, right?
 When a price bar throws out a spike, pay attention.

 A long spike on a candlestick price bar is showing you the market made an attempt to aggressively move in that direction.
 Pay close attention to what happens next.